 One other thing to consider is that muscle tissue weighs more that fat.
 As a person exercises, the body loses fat weight, but also gains muscle weight.
 So with long term exercise a change in body composition will result.
 This change will most likely lead to overall changes in weight, but will result in a more healthy and efficient body.

-by Chris Klekker, Riverview High School Athletic Trainer
+by Chris Klekker, Gateway High School Athletic Trainer

 The practice of using supplements and ergogenic aids to increase athletic performance is on the increase in athletics; however there exist substantial safety concerns and myths about their use.
 It is very important that athletes, parents, and coaches be informed as to the current status of knowledge pertaining to supplements, which as of right now are not regulated by the Food and Drug Administration (FDA).

 Many associations, including the National Federation of State High School Associations (NFHS) discourage the use of supplements by athletes because of the insufficient data concerning their long-term adverse effects, especially in adolescent athletes.